-All request for capacity have to be made through the web application Path Coordination System (PCS) and the corresponding PaP process.
+All requests for capacity have to be made through the web application Path Coordination System (PCS) and the corresponding PaP process.
 Via this RNE tool, the pre-coordination process between applicants and the coordination process with infrastructure managers/allocation bodies, under coordination of the C-OSS, is handled.

 If you are not already a user of PCS and wish to use it, please contact firstname.lastname@example.org.
 The same applies for all information on the tool or requests for individualised trainings.

 What capacity is available ?

 RFC North Sea - Med offers international capacity in the shape of pre-arranged paths.

 If the pre-arranged path does not cover the entire requested path, the applicant can request a feeder or outflow path together with the pre-arranged path request.
 For timetable 2019, the RFC North Sea - Med has tried to maximise the capacity offer via the C-OSS, in publishing all harmonised international capacity via PaP.
 For the border points of Essen/Roosendaal and Aubange/Rodange, this means that all possible slots for international freight trains are available via the Corridor.